Research

 Journal papers

-X.-Y. Zhang, S. Bobadilla-Suarez, X. Luo, M. Lemonari, S. L. Brincat, M. Siegel, E. K. Miller and B. C. Love.
-Nature Communications. (in press)
+X.-Y. Zhang*, S. Bobadilla-Suarez, X. Luo, M. Lemonari, S. L. Brincat, M. Siegel, E. K. Miller and B. C. Love*.
+Nature Communications, 2025. (* corresponding author)

 Although effects were most prominent in frontal areas, representations stretched along task-relevant dimensions in all sites considered: V4, MT, lateral PFC, frontal eye fields (FEF), lateral intraparietal cortex (LIP), and inferotemporal cortex (IT).
 Spike timing was crucial to this code.
 A deep learning model was trained on the same visual input and rewards as the monkeys.
 Despite lacking an explicit selective attention or other control mechanism, by minimizing error during learning, the model's representations stretched along task-relevant dimensions, indicating that stretching is an adaptive strategy.